IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/README.md

 # Versioning your Data and Scripts

-Wednesday January 17, 2018
+Wednesday January 23, 2019

-Authors: Radhika Khetani (rkhetani), Bob Freeman (devbioinfoguy), Amir Karger (amirkarger)
+Authors: Radhika Khetani (rkhetani), Bob Freeman (devbioinfoguy)

 ## Overview:
 Tired of wading through files/folders titled 'paper_v1', 'paper_v2', 'paper_v3_beforeAdvisor'... ?
 This hands-on workshop will introduce the concepts of using a *version control system* to manage changes and the history of your data files (text, web, scripts, etc.).